Enumeration

 end loop

-This basically takes all of the odd coordinates, like (1, 1), (1, 3), (3, 1), etc., divided by increasing powers of 2 (2, 4, 8, 16, etc.).
-This way we never hit the same point twice; we end up missing a lot of solutions with this method, but we will always hit a solution nearby (for any finite value of "nearby").
+This basically takes all of the odd coordinates, like (1, 1), (1, 3), (3, 1), etc. and divides them by increasing powers of 2 (2, 4, 8, 16, etc.).
+This ensures we never hit the same point twice, and we will eventually get arbitrarily-close to every point in the space.

 Fittest so far: -1